 When an allegation is made against an adult that meets the above criteria it should be reported immediately to the headteacher who is the 'case manager'.
 This includes allegations made against agency and supply staff, volunteers and contractors.
 Should an allegation be made against the headteacher, this will be reported to the chair of the governing board.

-In the event that neither the headteacher nor chair of the governing board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher/the DSL, the vice chair of the governing board or the LADO.
+In the event that neither the headteacher nor chair of the governing board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher.